- Start dateSeptember 2018

 Work experience and opportunities

-Our students have the chance to take part in international exchanges on projects such as Bentlage print symposium and Photokina in Cologne, as well as working on artists' projects with galleries including the Serpentine Gallery, Lux, Studio Voltaire and X Marks the Bokship.
+Our students have the chance to take part in international exchanges on projects such as Bentlage print symposium and Photokina in Cologne.
+They have also worked on artists' projects with galleries including the Serpentine Gallery, Lux, Studio Voltaire and X Marks the Bokship.

 Students can also study abroad in their second year as part of the college’s Erasmus scheme.